 South Iceland is a treasure trove of natural wonders.
-The South Coast makes for the perfect road trip because you are spoilt for choice as to what to see along the way.
+The South Coast makes for the perfect road trip because there are so many amazing things to see close together.

 Your day can start with a soak in a hot river, and end surrounded by floating icebergs.
 Iceland’s scenery is ever-changing and is equally impressive at all stops along the way.

-Road tripping through South Iceland is great for any time of year.
+Road tripping through the south of Iceland is great for any time of year.
 Be sure to check the road conditions, but unlike more remote parts of Iceland, the roads along the South Coast tend to stay open almost all year long.
-With a few exceptions, the big tourist draws in South Iceland are just off the side of the road, making them easily accessible.
+With a few exceptions, the big tourist draws are just off the side of the road, making them easily accessible.